Irish Land and Labour Association: Adversity

 The Irish Parliamentary Party, after had it alienated O'Brien from the party in 1903, tried by every means to curtail his activities after he became associated with Sheehan's ILLA, regarding their conciliatory approach in the land question as a dangerous deviation from party policy.
 In the manner in which the Party took control of O'Brien's UIL through the involvement of Joseph Devlin, Redmond and Dillon were determined to undermine O'Brien and "squelch that body by getting a few reliable Munster MPs to start a new Land and Labour group and claim it as the legitimate continuation of the original association".
 In 1905, Dillon's loyal "Redmonite" ally and ILLA secretary J. J. O'Shee was tasked with forming a break-away 'party-subservient' organisation in answer to Sheehan's domination of the original one.
-Sheehan had however created that domination on order to realize the great democratic principle of the government of the people by the people and for the people in the teeth of party autocracy.
+Sheehan had however created that domination in order to realize the great democratic principle of the government of the people by the people and for the people in the teeth of party autocracy.
 A larger section, mainly in counties Cork, Limerick, Kerry and Tipperary, followed Sheehan who renamed it the 'Land and Labour Association' (LLA).
 Its members sat on most Rural and District County Councils.
 Splitting-off and in-fighting became symptomatic of all national movements after the Parnell split.

 O'Brien and some others rejoined the IPP in 1908 for the sake of unity, but he was again driven out on the occasion of the rigged Dublin National Convention in February 1909, called the "Baton Convention", in a dispute over the financial arrangements for the next stage of the 1909 Land Purchase Act.
-Regarding himself as having been driven from the party by Hibernian hooligans, O’Brien formed a new movement, the "All-for-Ireland League".
+Regarding himself as having been driven from the party by Hibernian hooligans, O'Brien formed a new movement, the "All-for-Ireland League".
 By January 1910 further ILLA groups split off, in Cork city P. J. Bradley, building an empire on the title, and William Field MP, as president of a Dublin-based Land and Labour League (LLL), each claiming Irish Party credit for the earlier ILLA achievements.
 Sheehan resigned the LLA presidency in July 1910, his colleague Cornelius Buckley taking over.
 Cork then had three LLA factions from 1910 to 1915.

-This greatly damaged the labourer’s movement as soon nobody knew which organisation they belonged to.
-In other counties where branches were long established, they remained independent with divergent local activities, in some cases in Connacht under R. A. Corr, with the dual title Trade and Labour Association (T&LA), as successor to Davitt’s Democratic Labour Federation.
+This greatly damaged the labourer's movement as soon nobody knew which organisation they belonged to.
+In other counties where branches were long established, they remained independent with divergent local activities, in some cases in Connacht under R. A. Corr, with the dual title Trade and Labour Association (T&LA), as successor to Davitt's Democratic Labour Federation.